Buying real estate in Phnom Penh?

 Which "premium" neighborhoods open up at $500k in Phnom Penh in 2026?

-At the $500k price point in Phnom Penh, the premium neighborhoods that open up include BKK1 (the anchor high-end residential zone), prime Tonle Bassac along the waterfront, select Daun Penh addresses near the riverside and Wat Phnom, and the best buildings in central Chamkarmon.
+At $500,000 in Phnom Penh in 2026, the premium neighborhoods that fully open up are BKK1 (the city's anchor high-end residential zone), prime Tonle Bassac, and select riverside pockets of Daun Penh near Wat Phnom, plus top-end units in central Chamkarmon.

-In these premium Phnom Penh neighborhoods, $500k can realistically buy a large two-bedroom or compact three-bedroom of 100 to 180 square meters in a well-managed tower with full amenities, security, and often river or city views.
+In these premium Phnom Penh neighborhoods, $500,000 in 2026 realistically buys a large two-bedroom or three-bedroom condo of 120 to 180 square meters in a well-managed tower with hotel-style amenities, or a smaller but exceptionally finished unit in a top-tier building with views of the Tonle Sap or Mekong rivers.

 What counts as "luxury" in Phnom Penh in 2026?